Ward Morehouse III: 1970s and 1980s

 Morehouse was a staff correspondent at the Christian Science Monitor from 1973 through 1983.
 From 1973 to 1976, he covered business and consumer issues in Boston.
 He also wrote a lengthy series on New England railroads, rural poverty and business.
 After transferring to The Monitor's New York City bureau, Morehouse covered politics, stories of New York life, and increasingly, entertainment-based pieces about Broadway from 1977 to 1983.
 After 1983, he continued to freelance for The Monitor and write for additional publications including Theatre Magazine, The Baltimore Sun and The Philadelphia Inquirer.

 Morehouse's play, The Actors, was first produced Off-Off Broadway at the Troupe Theatre in November 1982.
 In 1986, The Actors was produced at the Royal Court Theatre on Manhattan's West Side and ran until May 1987.
 He produced his next play My Four Mothers at the Jan Hus Theatre with a $10,000 grant from the Lambs Foundation of the Lambs Club.
 Over the next few years, Morehouse had two other plays produced Off-Off Broadway.

 1990s

 In 1991, M Evans & Company published Morehouse's first book The Waldorf-Astoria: America's Gilded Dream.
 In 1993, Morehouse began freelancing on a regular basis for the Reuters, covering The Business of Broadway and writing occasional reviews of Broadway shows for Reuters as well as Reuters TV.
-In 1994, he returned to the New York Post adding a weekly "On & Off Broadway" column to his reporting, until 1998.
-Morehouse was the first to report in July 1994 that Disney's The Lion King was headed for Broadway, which Disney vigorously denied.
+In 1994, he returned to the New York Post.
 Morehouse left The Post in 1998, but continued to freelance celebrity news stories for them until 2000.